-After you create a new AMI, you can keep it private so that only you can use it, or you can share it with other AWS accounts that you specify.
-You can also make your customized AMI public so that the Amazon EC2 community can use it.
-Building safe, secure, usable AMIs for public consumption is a fairly straightforward process, if you follow a few simple guidelines.
+After you create an AMI, you can keep it private so that only you can use it, or you can share it with a specified list of AWS accounts.
+You can also make your custom AMI public so that the community can use it.
+Building a safe, secure, usable AMI for public consumption is a fairly straightforward process, if you follow a few simple guidelines.
 For information about how to create and use shared AMIs, see Shared Windows AMIs (p.
-53).
+34).

-Paid AMIs are AMIs that you purchase from third parties or AMIs that come with service contracts from organizations such as Red Hat.
-If you're interested in selling an AMI to other developers, see Amazon DevPay.
-You can also create your AMIs and sell it to other Amazon EC2 users.
-For more information about selling or using paid AMIs, see Paid Windows AMIs (p.
-58).
+You can purchase an AMIs from a third party, including AMIs that come with service contracts from organizations such as Red Hat.
+You can also create an AMI and sell it to other Amazon EC2 users.
+For more information about buying or selling AMIs, see Paid Windows AMIs (p.
+37).